Trails With a View: The Best Vermont Scenic Ski Trails

 What makes it special: Some have claimed that you can see the skyline of Montreal on a clear day.
 Most will find this fast, wide trail offers a headwall guaranteed to get the blood (and adrenaline) flowing.

-What are your favorite trails to ski or ride in Vermont?
+What are your favorite scenic Vermont ski trails?

 For more information about Vermont ski areas, visit www.skivermont.com.